BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/SM_iqtree/Before_Resolving/trees/treefile/README.md

 Treefile Overview:

-- Treefile shows the treefile that was used to create the trees.
+- Treefile shows treefile used to create the trees.

-- Treefile_Pictures show the tree pictures created by treefile.
+- Treefile_Pictures show tree pictures created by treefile.